Man-made metal things

 Humans have been making and losing metal things for thousands of year

 This object was not made by humans.
 It is an iron meteorite (Campo del Cielo), which formed ~4.6 billion years ago.
 There is a small (0.5 inch) ceramic magnet attached.
-Note irregular shape with no symmetry, no sharp edges, no straight lines, no flat parts, some regmaglypts, and a little rust.
+Note irregular shape with no symmetry, no sharp edges, no straight lines, no flat parts, no vesicles, some regmaglypts, and a little rust.
 Iron meteorites do not have a fusion crust, but they do have a patina.
 Photo credit: Randy Korotev

-If you have found a piece of metal that is not strongly attracted to a magnet, then it is not a meteorite.
+If you have a piece of metal that is not strongly attracted to a magnet, then it is not a meteorite.

-If it looks like metal and attracts a magnet, then you have to have it analyzed for iron, nickel, manganese, and chromium to determine whether it is man-made or an iron meteorite.
-However, it is often easy to tell that it is man-made just from the shape.
+It is often easy to tell that a metal thing is man-made just from the shape.
 Iron meteorites are rounded but not spherical.
-There are no straight lines, right angles, or flat parts.
+There are no straight lines, right angles, vesicle, or flat parts.
 I have never seen an iron meteorite that was long and thin.
 Also, unless it is very rusty, you cannot break an iron meteorite and it will not have broken sides.
 Here are some photos people have sent to me of objects that look like iron meteorites to me.

 If it is spherical or circular, then it is not a meteorite.
 The hex nut (both sides) was found with a metal detector at a fairgrounds.

 If it has flat sides, right angles, or a geometric shape, then it is not a meteorite.
+Long-thin things are not aerodynamically stable and would not survive atmospheric entry with such a shape.

 If it is long and thin, then it is not a meteorite.

-Some of these things appear to have been molten metal poured onto a flat surface or the ground.
+Some of these things appear to have been molten metal poured onto a flat surface like concrete or the ground.
 Others appear to to have been molten metal poured into water or oil.
 Meteorites are not dendritic.

 Iron meteorites will not have holes like this exposed on a sawn surface.
 Note that in the upper left image there is a cotton swab with a pink stain, a positive response from the DMG test for nickel.
 The person who sent me this photo assumed that the positive response meant that the object was an iron meteorite.
 In my experience, this test is not adequate for identifying iron meteorites because it is too sensitive, which leads to “false positives.”
 The iron-nickel metal in meteorites contains at least 5% Ni, yet this test will be positive (pink stain) with metal containing much less Ni that 5%.
 Many industrial metals nominally identified as “iron” (e.g., “cast iron,” pig iron”, “wrought iron”) may contain enough Ni to generate a positive response to the DMG test.
 I have analyzed (by instrumental neutron activation analysis) two such samples that contained only <0.5% nickel, i.e., they were not meteorites.

 In 2022 these things were being offered for sale on the internet as pallasites found in Ohio.
-The one on the upper right has been ground to expose the metal.
+The one on the upper right has been filed to expose the metal.
 Given that (1) the pieces are vesicular (pallasites are never vesicular), (2) there are no obvious olivine grains present, (3) the seller makes no claim that the metal is, in fact, an iron-nickel alloy, and (4) the seller presents no evidence that the the material has been classified as a meteorite, I suspect this stuff is just slag.
 There are some photos of real pallasites here.

 These things were found on a beach in Washington state.
 I am confident that they are not meteorites (!) but I have no idea what they are.
 Any ideas?
 Thanks for the photos, Mary.